The Describe function returns the following properties for a workspace.

 The connection string being used in conjunction with the enterprise database type.
 For any other workspace type, returns an empty string.

-For a geodatabase workspace, returns True if the geodatabase's version is current. currentRelease can be used to assess if the geodatabase can be upgraded.
+For a geodatabase workspace, returns True if the geodatabase's version is current.
+The currentRelease property can be used to assess whether the geodatabase can be upgraded.

 A list containing the geodatabase domain names.
 To work with these domain names, you can use tools from the Domains toolset.